 My child gets injured and we rush her to the ER.
 So I nervously down a huge bag of vending machine Skittles.

-I’m overwhlemed with work, kids, and my many responsibilites.
+I’m overwhelmed with work, kids, and my many responsibilities.
 And I find myself in a fast food drive-thru despite the fact I just ate and am not at all hungry.

-Cutting through the emotional noise and actually listening to my true hunger cues has been a revelation.
-I’ve gotten back to my pre-4 kids wedding weight without counting any calories.
+Intermittent fasting has helped me cut through the emotional noise and actually listen to my true hunger cues.
+That alone has been a revelation.
+I’ve gotten back to my weight from before having 4 kids without counting any calories.

 I also pay close attention to how what I eat affects my body.
 After 5 sugar cookies, I am zapped of energy and feel seriously gross.
 But after the green smoothie, I’ve got all the energy I need to keep up with 4 little kids.